 Dear Collaborators,

-Solar activity has been at a relatively low level since
+Solar activity has continued at a moderate-high level.
+Several flares

 See http://www.SolarMonitor.org for images and